Alfresco/docs-alfresco/transformation-engine/latest/install/zip.md

 2. Double click the MSI installer package `alfresco-document-transformation-engine-server.msi`.

+    > **Note:** The Document Transformation Engine T-engine can also be installed.
+This allows transformation of MSG and EML files into PDF format when used with the Transform Service.

 3. Click **Next** and the license information screen displays.

 4. Click **Next** and select an installation folder or accept the default folder, and then click **Next**.